-The EERMC, consistent with its statutory obligations under the Rhode Island "Comprehensive Energy Conservation, Efficiency & Affordability Act of 2006," plays an active role with National Grid to guide, facilitate, and support public and independent expert participation in the review and evolution of utility efficiency procurement and programs.
+The EERMC, consistent with its statutory obligations under the Rhode Island "Comprehensive Energy Conservation, Efficiency & Affordability Act of 2006," plays an active role with National Grid to guide, facilitate, and support public and independent expert participation in the review, assessment, and evolution of utility efficiency procurement and programs.
 The Council believes this input is critical to having the programs and new mechanisms evolve into resource acquisition tools that can effectively implement the Rhode Island law to procure all cost-effective energy efficiency.
+It is also anticipated that as the targets increase and the challenge grows, this level of input and oversight will continue to increase to assure goal attainment.

 The Consultant Team was hired in 2008 through a competitive bid.
 In October 2011, the Consultant Team was selected again by the EERMC in a competitive bid to provide oversight of the planning and implementation of energy efficiency in Rhode Island going forward for 2012.
-Since 2008, the Consultant Team has served as the EERMC's resource in reviewing EE policy generally, identifying best practices, reviewing EE programs, and providing written testimony as appropriate.
-The Consultant Team has engaged National Grid staff directly over its three years of service to the EERMC, and is very familiar with Rhode Island law, regulatory policy, and utility practice.
+Since 2008, the Consultant Team has served as the EERMC's resource in reviewing energy efficiency policy generally, identifying best practices, reviewing energy efficiency programs, and providing oral and written testimony as appropriate.
+The Consultant Team has engaged National Grid staff directly over its four years of service to the EERMC, and is very familiar with Rhode Island law, regulatory policy, and utility practice.
 Its qualifications are detailed in Section VI of this Report.
-As mentioned in Section II, above, the Consultant Team provided active oversight of both phases of the Opportunity Report.
+As mentioned in Section II, above, the Consultant Team provided active oversight of both phases of the electric Opportunity Report and conducted the recent Gas Opportunity Report.